DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 }
 ```

-Add the flag "-p tsconfig.prod.json" to the build script
+Add the flag `-p tsconfig.prod.json` to the build script.

-Now we run the build script and in the transpile file we can only have the file needed for the programs
+Now we run the build script and in the transpile file we can only have the file needed for the programs.

 We have henceforth a starter with reliability and consistent !